Build Introduction

 The Barbarian can wield four weapons simultaneously as well as choose a weapon expertise to use as their Technique allowing them to gain that weapon’s bonus even if they’re wielding another weapon type.
 Finally, the Barbarian can assign its skills to use different weapon types shuffling between Two-Handed Bludgeoning Weapons, Two-Handed Slashing Weapons, and Dual-Wield Weapons.

-For the Upheaval build, we will be focused using the Technique of Two-Handed Axes for the bonus damage to Vulnerable enemies.
+Upheaval build, we will be focused using the Technique of Polearm for the bonus damage while we’re healthy (above 80% life) for more consistent damage.

 We will be assigning the following weapons to our skills: